-5.23 Farming and forestry are important land uses in the rural area, and Medway's countryside contains some of the best and most versatile agricultural land.
+5.24 Government policy supports the sustainable growth55 of the rural economy, considering the needs of the agricultural industry56, and the development of rural businesses, tourism and leisure opportunities and the protection of local services and community facilities.57 Farming and forestry are important land uses in the rural area, and Medway's countryside contains some of the best and most versatile agricultural land.
 This is defined as Grades 1, 2 and 3a, which is the most flexible, productive and efficient, and which can best deliver food and non-food crops for future generations.
 Local planning authorities are expected to take into account the economic and other benefits of the best and most versatile agricultural land.
 Where significant development of agricultural land is demonstrated to be necessary, councils should seek to use areas of poorer quality land in preference to that of a higher quality.